uconneeb/evolution/06-biblio.md

 title: Literature Cited
 permalink: /literature-cited/
 ---
-The papers listed on this page have bee mentioned in lecture and the information is provided here for the sake of completeness. _You are **not expected** to read these papers!_ You **are expected** to understand the aspects of these studies presented in lecture.
+The papers and books listed on this page have bee mentioned in lecture and the information is provided here for the sake of completeness. _You are **not expected** to read these papers!_ You **are expected** to understand the aspects of these studies presented in lecture.

 **AF Blakeslee.
 1914.** Corn and men: the interacting influence of heredity and environment—movements for betterment of men, or corn, or any other living thing, one-sided unless they take both factors into account.
 Journal of Heredity 5:511-518.
 [DOI: 10.1093/oxfordjournals.jhered.a107785](https://doi.org/10.1093/oxfordjournals.jhered.a107785) _(This is the source of the famous 1914 photo showing a normal distribution of human heights taken at UConn.)_